 So, Roseman helped him out finding work that met his needs, availability, and interests.
 Roseman also realized that his father’s situation was pretty common, but the process of individually sourcing and vetting work opportunities was incredibly tedious.

 Perhaps a technology solution could help!
 With that, Steady was born.

-The company gained some quick early tracking, generating 100,000 installs in 2018, its first full year in business.
-It also raised $9 million in Series A financing.
+The company has gained some quick early traction, generating 4 million downloads since 2018, its first full year in business.
+They’ve also raised more than $29 million in venture funding.

 Fun Fact: Shaquille O’Neal, NBA legend and businessman joined as an advocate and advisor.

 How Does the Steady App Work?

 Steady is straightforward and easy to get started with.
 The general process looks like this: